wodby/docs/docs/infrastructure/maintenance.md

 You will be notified each time a new version of the infrastructure is released.

-!!! info "Stacks updates and infrastructure updates are different"
+!!! tldr "Stacks and infrastructure maintained separately"
     For stacks maintenance see [this article](../stacks/maintenance.md)

 ## Changelog